hashicorp/nomad/website/source/docs/internals/plugins/task-drivers.html.md

 needed to launch the task.
 Additionally the driver configuration can be decoded from the `TaskConfig` by calling `*TaskConfig.DecodeDriverConfig(t interface{})` passing in a pointer to the driver specific configuration struct.
-The `TaskConfig` includes an `ID` field which future operations to the task will be referenced by.
+The `TaskConfig` includes an `ID` field which future operations on the task will be referenced by.

-A [`*TaskHandle`][taskhandle] is to be returned by the driver which contains the required information to for the driver to reattach to the running task if it looses track of it (due to a crash for example).
+Drivers return a [`*TaskHandle`][taskhandle] which contains the required information for the driver to reattach to the running task in the case of plugin crashes or restarts.
 Some of this required state will be specific to the driver implementation, thus a `DriverState` field exists to allow the driver to encode custom state into the struct.
 Helper fields exist on the `TaskHandle` to `GetDriverState` and `SetDriverState` removing the need for the driver to handle serialization.

 A `*DriverNetwork` can optionally be returned to describe the network of the task if it is modified by the driver.
-An example of this is in the docker driver where tasks can be attached to a specific docker network.
+An example of this is in the Docker driver where tasks can be attached to a specific Docker network.

-If an error occurs, it is expected that the driver will cleanup and created resources prior to returning the error.
+If an error occurs, it is expected that the driver will cleanup any created resources prior to returning the error.

 #### Logging